Rbatistab/doppelkopf-app/docs/GAME_DESIGN.md

 # Game Design

+---
-I don't know how to make a game design, so this is a merge of stuff I found online.
+***I don't know how to make a game design, so this is a merge of stuff I found online.***

+---

 ## Overview

-In an era of heroes and adventures the *sheepheads* (*Schafkopf,* German 16th century term for a "fool”) are a community of heroes that were not picked for any adventure.
+In an era of heroes and adventures, the *sheepheads* (*Schafkopf,* German 16th century term for a "fool”) are a community of heroes that were not picked for any adventure.
 Much like the people that no one wants to pick on a school game on a PE class.
 So they join on a quest, on a pokemon-like pixel art open world in 2D, to find adventures that are not already taken by a hero.

 However they end up in disreputable bars having arguments with locals that can only be solved by winning German card games that they don’t know how to play.

-As the *sheepheads* learn to play the card games, they win the arguments and people give them lame adventures for fun like brushing a cat’s teeth or sleeping a baby that secretly drank coffee.
+As the *sheepheads* learn to play the card games, they win the arguments and people give them lame adventures that they don't need but will have fun out of watching them like brushing a cat’s teeth or sleeping a baby that secretly had coffee.

 This is a gammification of the tutorial of a complicated game.